David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jul.
 1992:** Vietnam officially signed the Treaty of Amity and Cooperation in Southeast Asia (Bali Treaty) and became an observer of ASEAN.
 *   **Jun.
 1993:** The 5th Conference of the Party Central Committee (7th tenure) issued a resolution on continuing the renewal and development of the rural socio-economy.
 *   **Jul.
 2, 1993:** The US announced it no longer opposed other countries and international financial institutions lending to Vietnam to repay its debts, a crucial step towards lifting the embargo.
+*   **Dec.
+11, 1993:** The complex of monuments of the former imperial capital of Hue was recognized as a World Cultural Heritage site.
 *   **Early 1994:** Experimental internet connectivity activities began, in collaboration between Vietnamese and Australian scientists.
 *   **Jan.
 20-25, 1994:** The Party's mid-term National Conference (7th tenure) identified four major risks facing the country and set out the task of promoting industrialization and modernization.
 *   **Feb.
 3, 1994:** US President Bill Clinton announced the **complete lifting of the trade embargo** against Vietnam.
 *   **May 27, 1994:** The 500kV North-South high-voltage power transmission line officially became operational, unifying the power grids of the three regions and resolving the power shortage in the South and Central regions.
+*   **Dec.
+17, 1994:** Ha Long Bay was recognized by UNESCO based on the criteria of its unique and aesthetically important natural landscape value.
 *   **Jan.
 1995:** The 8th Conference of the Party Central Committee (7th tenure) discussed "Continuing to build and perfect the State of the Socialist Republic of Vietnam."
 *   **Jul.
 12, 1995:** US President Bill Clinton and Vietnamese Prime Minister Vo Van Kiet simultaneously announced the **normalization of diplomatic relations** between the two countries.
 *   **Jul.
 28, 1995:** Vietnam was officially admitted as the **7th member** of the Association of Southeast Asian Nations (ASEAN) in Brunei.